cronvel/ne/essential-todo.md

 * Save cursors position and restore at the next startup (per file)
 * Save search/replace and eval history and restore at the next startup (per file)
 * Math/Javascript inline interpreter
+* Indent/Unindent the selection when the cursor is inside the selection (tab/shift-tab)